Skye Harris and Lewis photo workshop

 Getting there Inverness is serviced by bus and rail from Edinburgh or Glasgow (3-4 hrs) or by air from major UK airports plus Dublin and Amsterdam airports

-Accommodation 1 nights single occupancy room at the Portree Hotel and 4 nights single occupancy room at the Harris Hotel in Tarbert.
+Accommodation 1 nights single occupancy room at the Tongadale Hotel, Portree and 4 nights single occupancy room at the Harris Hotel in Tarbert.

 Essential equipment camera, lenses and good quality tripod.